rainydio/wallet23/README.md

 prev_request nullref,
 ```

-Notably two keys along with requests are not stored at fixed positions, instead position within data cell depends on usage pattern.
-The key that is most likely to send external message is at the end.
-And reversing last 5 items switches perspective to the next most likely key.
+Notably keys along with requests are not stored at fixed positions, instead position within contract data cell depends on usage pattern.
+Key at the end is most likely to send external message and its signature is checked first.
+If that failed then inexpensive operation reversing 5 items switches perspective to second most likely key.

 Using third key invokes relatively complex and expensive procedure of swapping it with one of two other keys.
 It is intrinsically dangerous to have such special rule.
-There is automated test suite that runs through all possible combinations of external messages three keys may send.
-The report contains state description, gas used, and outbound message that was sent.
+Automated test suite runs through all possible combinations of external messages three keys may send.
+Report contains state description, gas used, and outbound message that was sent.

 ```
 ERR  MSG                SENT   N   KEY1 KEY2 KEY3    GAS   TOTAL   LAST PREV THRD